 You could put the items on a large bed sheet, blanket or tarp.
 Drag them in that way.

 You could save a great deal of money by not purchasing those items in the first place.
 Soda is a caloric waste and all of that sugar is very detrimental to anyone's health, even if they are not already disabled.
-You could use a Brita filte/pitcher for your water and again, the savings are self evident.
-Better for you, better for the environment and your pocketbook!

 I have both lung and back problems and also don't have anyone to help me so what I do is use the reusable cloth bags with long handles.
 I put one over each shoulder and make as many trips as need be to get the groceries into my apartment even if it takes a few trips.
 It truly takes a lot of strain off of the back by carrying them on your shoulders and less huff and puff for the lungs.